prvdmwrong/prvdmwrong/README.md

 Sounds boring.
 Let's do that again.

-***Prvd 'M Wrong will not make you a front page developer, but you may feel like one.***
+**Prvd 'M Wrong will not make you a front page Roblox developer... but you may feel like one.**

 Once installed, your game will become your money back.
 Prvd 'M Wrong accelerates the process with providers, connecting the top-level design of your game.
 Choose to mix in networking and components as you need.
+Randoms will approach you and ask, *"are you wealthy or do you make a six-figure salary?"*

 Cherish a development experience that fades into the background, freeing you to build faster and **prvd 'm wrong.** It's the swaggest framework in town!

 Sparked your interest?
 [Get going in minutes with our on-rails tutorial.](https://team-fireworks.github.io/prvdmwrong/latest/tutorials/)